dvaoru/ApkRenamer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The program will not rename anything.
 After you made changes resume the program, and it builds and signs the package.

+Optionally, you can pass arguments to Apktool.

+&nbsp;&nbsp;&nbsp;&nbsp; To implement arguments when Apktool decodes the apk, add the following flag: -da "-option1 -option2".
+For example, -da "--keep-broken-res".
+The string with arguments for Apktool should be enclosed in quotation marks.

+&nbsp;&nbsp;&nbsp;&nbsp; To implement arguments when Apktool builds the apk, add the following flag: -ba "-option1 -option2".
+For example, -ba "--use-aapt2".
+The string with arguments for Apktool should be enclosed in quotation marks.

+&nbsp;&nbsp;&nbsp;&nbsp; You can find a list of Apktool's arguments on its [official site](https://ibotpeaches.github.io/Apktool/documentation/).
 ## Download:

 [ApkRenamer.zip](https://github.com/dvaoru/ApkRenamer/releases/latest/download/ApkRenamer.zip)